apexskier/github-release-commenter/README.md

 **comment-template** (optional)

 Override the comment posted on Issues and PRs.
 The string `{release_link}` will be replaced with a markdown link to the release.
+Set to the empty string to disable commenting.

 ## Example